microsoft/code-with-engineering-playbook/docs/design/design-patterns/non-functional-requirements-capture-guide.md

     - Reproducibility
       - IaC
       - Scripting
-      - Other???
+      - Other

-- Other areas/topics not addressed above ??? (requires CUSTOMER input to comprehensively enumerate)
+- Other areas/topics not addressed above (requires customer input to comprehensively enumerate)